-- Campus resources: how and where to get help - Attending classes/study habits (professors don't assign 'homework' anymore) - Balancing school, social time and part-time work - Staying in touch (by phone, e-mail, writing letters, visits) - Getting involved on campus - Working on or off campus do you agree? - Issues presented in Orientation skits ("Realities") - Choices regarding drinking - Rules when home on breaks - Balancing independence vs. responsibility
+- Campus resources: how and where to get help

+- Attending classes/study habits

+- Balancing school, social time and part-time work

+- Staying in touch (by phone, e-mail, writing letters, visits)

+- Getting involved on campus

+- Working on or off campus do you agree?

+- Issues presented in Orientation skits ("Realities")

+- Choices regarding drinking

+- Rules when home on breaks

+- Balancing independence vs. responsibility